drikonmyar/voice-assistant/README.md

 # voice-assistant
 A simple Jarvis like voice assistant with useful functionalities.

-Password - "admin" (aapakee aavaaj mein)
+Password - "admin" (in your voice)